usc-isi-i2/kgtk/kgtk/cli/text_embedding_README.md

 First column is the node name.
 Second column is the property name as required, default is `text_embedding`.
 Third column is the embeded vecotrs.

+##### Embedding Sentences
+There is an extra optional flag `--save-embedding-sentence` for output.
+If send with this flag, the embedding sentence will also generated as part of output file.
+First column is the node name.
+Second column is the property name `embedding_sentence`.
+Third column is the embeded sentence.

 ##### parallel
 You can also set up the parallel count to some number larger than 1 to run in multiprocess mode.
 Currently only support for kgtk format input data.
 For example: `--parallel 4`